Ajmakovsky/recipes_repository/recipe_files/recipe_directory_table_recipe.md

 # USER STORY:
 # (analyse only the relevant part - ).

-As a person who loves movies,
+As a food lover,
-So I can list all my favourite movies
+So I can stay organised and decide what to cook,
-I want to see a list of movies' titles.
+I'd like to keep a list of all my recipes with their names.

-As a person who loves movies,
+As a food lover,
-So I can list all my favourite movies
+So I can stay organised and decide what to cook,
-I want to see a list of movies' genres.
+I'd like to keep the average cooking time (in minutes) for each recipe.

-As a person who loves movies,
+As a food lover,
-So I can list all my favourite movies
+So I can stay organised and decide what to cook,
-I want to see a list of movies' release year.
+I'd like to give a rating to each of the recipes (from 1 to 5).

-Nouns: movies, titles, genres, release year
+Nouns: recipes, names, average cooking time (in minutes), rating (1-5)

 2. Infer the Table Name and Columns